Saladrian/Saladrian/README.md

 - 👋 Hi, I’m @Saladrian
-- 👀 I’m interested in programming
+- 👀 I’m a programmer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently programming in Python and C++